 - Timeline: A well-planned data annotation strategy will include how to complete phases of the project to ensure the data is ready when needed and won’t create a project bottleneck.

-- Budget: Data acquisition, data preparation, and annotation tools, human resources, and material resources for the projects all take time and investment.
+- Budget: Data acquisition, data preparation, annotation tools, human resources, and material resources for the projects all take time and investment.
 Ensure the strategy will allow the AI project team to complete the project successfully on budget.

 AI teams also need to acknowledge that data annotation strategies are project-specific.
 A data annotation strategy should reflect factors including the problem the AI project will solve, the market the solution is designed for, performance levels the use case requires, and real-world operating conditions.

-No two AI solutions are designed for exactly the same purpose.
+No two AI solutions are designed for the same purpose.
 Therefore, no data annotation strategy will translate exactly from one project to another.

 How much training data do you need to build out an effective strategy?

 A key element of a data annotation strategy is how to determine and produce the right amount of accurately annotated data for the project.
-However, AI project teams face a common challenge: The need to generate enough data volume while managing the project practically.

-The higher the performance demand, the more data will be required.
+- Performance objectives.
+The more demanding the performance requirements, the greater the volume and complexity of training data.
 For example, recognizing products that are consistent in size and shape will take fewer images than training a model for a machine vision system designed to perform quality assurance on detailed electronic components with tight tolerances.
 An effective data annotation strategy uses performance objectives to guide all decisions.

+- Complexity.
 The more classes the model must address, the more data will be required to train it.
 Datasets must train the model on the similarities and differences among classes, input features, and each model parameter.
 Each function can multiply the amount of data needed to train and test the model.

+- Variable environmental conditions.
 AI models that work in controlled environments usually require less data than the same model deployed where conditions change.
 For example, a computer vision project will require more data if it will operate in different lighting conditions, if cameras capture images from different distances, or if different cameras will take the images.
 Likewise, a voice project must be able to differentiate between spoken queries and background noise and understand inputs at different volumes.

+- Intra-data variability.
 In some use cases, the data the AI model encounters can vary.
 Manufacturers may provide products in an assortment of colors, objects may be oriented differently, and people use different tones of voice or accents when they speak.

 Another factor to consider is how much original data is available.
 Data is sometimes difficult to collect – or, in R&D use cases, doesn’t yet exist.
 Data accessibility may also be restricted due to privacy regulations such as the EU’s General Data Protection Regulation (GDPR) or the U.S.’s Health Insurance Portability and Accountability Act (HIPAA).
 In these cases, creating datasets with adequate volume, all or in part, with synthetic data can be beneficial.